 You may also like: Walking a mile a day: Benefits + 7 tips to get you started

 If your legs are sore or tired, walking is a great way to recover.
-There were some days when all I wanted to do after a long run was lay on the couch, but that’s not an option when you’re watching a toddler.
-So we would go for a walk, and my legs felt better afterwards.
+There were some days when all I wanted to do after a long run was lay on the couch, but that’s not an option when you’re taking care of kids.
+So sometimes we go for a walk, and my legs usually feel better afterwards.
 The key is going as slow as you need to and continuing to listen to your body.
 Even though it’s low impact, it’s still extra time on your feet.
+In this way, the practice of walking is very good for runners as a method of active recovery.

 5. Slow down your mind